How to Bring a Golden Glow to Dull Winter Skin

 Biting winds, freezing rain and a distinct lack of vitamin D can be a washout when it comes to winter skin.
 For those feeling sentimental for skin that glows with dewy sunlight, the trawl through the colder months can certainly be a challenge.
 But how do you slough away the raw greys of winter and bring a hint of health back to your skin?
 Take a look at our tips on how to glow again…

-Exfoliation plays a massively important role in keeping your skin glowing and in glorious shape.
-Choose a gentle exfoliator or even a natural exfoliator and spend a little time in the shower regularly sloughing away that buildup of dead skin.
+Exfoliation plays a massively important role in keeping your skin glowing and maintaining smooth, even complexion.
+Exfoliation helps to bring a fresh layer of skin cells to the surface and can even stimulate collagen production too.
+To make your skin look dewy, choose gentle exfoliating products or even a natural exfoliator and spend a little time in the shower regularly sloughing away that buildup of dead, dull skin.

 Adding a humidifier to your room and ensuring you drink an extra glass of water or two during those harsh winter days can stop your environment (and your skin) being too dry.
 This is especially true if you find yourself cranking up the central heating at home as this can strip the moisture from your skin and lead to added levels of dryness.